venmurasu-programming-team/2022-vpt-projects/README.md

 * Metaphone for tamil https://github.com/cmrajan/taphone

 ## 5. NER (Named-Entity Recognition) for Venmurasu
 Create an algorithm for NER in tamil text.
-Identify Places, Persons etc., from Venmurasu text.
+Identify proper nouns (Places, Persons etc.,) from Venmurasu text.

 ### Links
 * Venmurasu https://venmurasu.in